dddrrreee/cs140e-24win/labs/17-nrf-networking/README.md

     of the config b/c they don't contain all the `NRF:` prints.
   - If you look in tests-2.0 they have the full test of NRF values in the `.out files`.
-  - If you want to compare these against the ones you have.
+  - You'll want to compare these against the ones you have.
     Either by running the code manually using `my-install` or changing your `Makefile` to use the `test-2.0` tests for the 0 tests and changing the bottom of your Makefile to have